kaanavcix/Cansat-Role-Senario-Freertos-CMSIS-V2/README.md

 This repository showcases **real embedded engineering** — not just code, but **architecture, design hierarchy, and process discipline**.
 It’s about how to structure systems, handle concurrency, and manage communication between independent processes.

-We’re living in the **AI age**, and writing code is no longer the challenge — building **robust, maintainable, and scalable systems** is.
+We’re living in the **AI age**, and writing code is no longer the challenge — building **robust, maintainable, and scalable systems**.
 This project represents that philosophy through the development of a **FreeRTOS-based telemetry and control system**, inspired by **CANSAT role scenarios** — where real-time sensor acquisition, communication, and control come together in a unified embedded platform.

 All shared code is for **educational and reference purposes** only.